-- (a) Provide graduation information for the program, such as credentials granted, graduation rates, and time-to-completion. - (b) Provide information on graduates, including such things as the number of graduates employed in a field or job requiring the degree, number who attended graduate school, number who attended professional schools, number taking/passing licensing exams, and other accomplishments that reflect on program quality. - (c) From alumni survey results, discuss alumni opinions regarding the program and its quality.
+- (a) Provide graduation information for the program, such as credentials granted, graduation rates, and time-to-completion.
+Data can be provided to you by the VPA Office. - (b) Provide information on graduates, including such things as the number of graduates employed in a field or job requiring the degree, number who attended graduate school, number who attended professional schools, number taking/passing licensing exams, and other accomplishments that reflect on program quality.
+Data can be provided to you by the VPA Office in conjunction with Alumni. - (c) From alumni survey results, discuss alumni opinions regarding the program and its quality.